Safety-Critical Control of Compartmental Epidemiological Models with Measurement Delays: GENERALIZED COMPARTMENTAL MODEL

 There exist several other compartmental models of form~(\ref{eq:model}) which involve further compartments, such as the SIRD~\cite{fernandez2020estimating}, SIRT~\cite{dandekar2020quantifying}, SIXRD~\cite{Humphries2020} or SIDARTHE~\cite{giordano2020modelling} models.
 More complex models can provide higher fidelity, although they involve more parameters that need to be identified.
 In what follows, we show applications of the SIR and SIHRD models and we discuss the occurrence of time delays related to incubation and testing.
 We omit further discussions on latency, the SEIR model or other more complex models.

 Fig.~\ref{fig:SIRfit} shows the performance of the SIR model in capturing the spread of COVID-19 for the case of US national data.
-The parameters ${\beta_0=0.33\,{\rm day^{-1}}}$, ${\gamma=0.2\,{\rm day^{-1}}}$ and ${N=33 \times 10^6}$ of the SIR model were fitted following the algorithm in~\cite{ames2020covid} to the recorded number of confirmed cases ${I+R}$~\cite{coviddata} between March 25 and August 9, 2020, while the control input $u(t)$, that represents the level of quarantining and social distancing, was identified from mobility data~\cite{mobilitydata} based on the medium time people spent home.
-The fitted control input (blue) follows the trend of the mobility data (gray) well, especially in March where stay-at-home orders came into action.
-While the fit (blue) captures the data about confirmed cases (gray), the model also has predictive power (orange); see more details about forecasting in~\cite{ames2020covid}.
+The parameters ${\beta_0=0.33\,{\rm day^{-1}}}$, ${\gamma=0.2\,{\rm day^{-1}}}$ and ${N=33 \times 10^6}$ of the SIR model and the control input $u(t)$ were fitted following the algorithm in~\cite{ames2020covid} to the recorded number of confirmed cases ${I+R}$~\cite{coviddata} between March 25 and August 9, 2020 and to mobility data~\cite{mobilitydata} about the medium time people spent home.
+The fitted control input (blue) follows the trend of the mobility data (gray) well in the beginning of the pandemic when stay-at-home orders came into action, and it deviates later when other means of mitigation (such as mask-wearing) became more significant.
+While the fitted model (blue) captures the data about confirmed cases (gray), the model also has predictive power (orange); see more details about forecasting in~\cite{ames2020covid}.

 Note that once an individual gets infected by COVID-19, it takes a few days of incubation period to show symptoms and an additional few days to get tested for the virus~\cite{casella2020covid19, Chen2020delays, pei2020initial, Boldog2020}.
 Therefore, the measured number of confirmed cases represents a delayed state of the system, ${I(t-\tau)+R(t-\tau)}$, and thus we involved a time delay $\tau$ in the model identification process, which was found to be ${\tau=11\,{\rm days}}$ by fitting~\cite{ames2020covid}.
 The delay-free counterpart of the fit (purple) shows that the measurement delay can lead to a significant error in identifying the true current level of infection.
 The effects of the delay $\tau$ on safety-critical control and its compensation will be discussed in Sec.~\ref{sec:delay}.